-Looking back: Sanne thijssen on her time as a youth ambassador
+Sanne Thijssen on her time as a Youth Ambassador

 When a year ago I assumed the role as the Dutch Youth Ambassador for Sexual and Reproductive Health and Rights (SRHR), I had the perfect mix of ambition, hope and a little bit of naivety.
 I had carefully mapped out my big plans to improve meaningful youth participation and my two focus areas: universal access to youth-friendly services and SRHR in Humanitarian Settings.

 One year later, on the brink of my handover, I realise that this role has made me a bit more of a realist.
 This opportunity to learn and advocate without many of the limitations young people face when addressing SRHR, has been wonderful, but has also provided me with a reality check.
 My meetings with international youth, governments and civil society organizations (CSOs) along with my engagements in the Netherlands and on international platforms, have shown me both the incredible achievements on SRHR but also confronted me with a lot of harsh truths that still need to be addressed.
 In order to tackle current challenges - such as the influence of the Global Gag rule - increasing and strengthening collaboration on youth and SRHR is needed.
 Therefore, I would like to provide three key recommendations for governments and civil society organizations to improve collaboration on youth and SRHR issues.